bigfix/developer.bigfix.com/site/reference/types/array.md

 # type: array

-The &lt;array&lt; inspectors return a list of values in a dictionary array.
+The &lt;array&gt; inspectors return a list of values in a dictionary array.

 # array &lt;integer&gt; of &lt;array&gt; : array